Warner Books’ Purple Prose Gothic Lady

-Upon a Moon-Dark Moor would opt for (in my opinion) the horrible decision to use a step-back cover.
+Upon a Moon-Dark Moor opted for (IMO) the horrible decision to use a step-back cover.
 Why did they want to hide that beautiful red dress Maggie Chandler wore?
 Wisely, the publishers rethought this design and returned to the previous style for a few more books.

-Elaine Duillo’s daughter Melissa Duillo Gallo would create a rare non-Elaine cover for Brandewyne for Across the Starlit Sea.
-Gregg Gulbronson would illustrate Desperado.
-Swan Road, a Viking romance about Ragnar Lodbrok’s fictional bastard son, was released with a step-back cover, as was Brandewyne’s next and last novel for Warner Books, The Jacaranda Tree, released in 1995.
+Warner Books released Swan Road, a Viking romance about Ragnar Lodbrok’s fictional bastard son, with a step-back cover.
+They also did this for Brandewyne’s next and last novel for their publishing company, The Jacaranda Tree, released in 1995.

 Beyond Historical Romance & Legacy

-Brandewyne also wrote two science-fantasy romance novels for Pocket Books, Passion Moon Rising and Beyond the Starlit Frost.
+Brandewyne would write two science-fantasy romance novels for Pocket Books, Passion Moon Rising and Beyond the Starlit Frost.
 These books made up another uncompleted trilogy called The Chronicles of Tintagel.

-Some of the prestigious literary awards won by Brandewyne include the Classic Award, Golden Quill Award, Bronze Pen Award, Gold Certificate, Reviewer’s Choice Award, Reviewer’s Choice Certificate, Career Achievement Award, Novelist of the Year of Historical Romance, and more.
-Brandewyne has been labeled as one of the “Leading Ladies of Love.”
+Some of the prestigious literary awards won by Brandewyne include the Classic Award, Golden Quill Award, Bronze Pen Award, Gold Certificate, Reviewer’s Choice Award, Reviewer’s Choice Certificate, Career Achievement Award, and the Novelist of the Year of Historical Romance.
+Press and fans alike considered Brandewyne one of the “Leading Ladies of Love.”

 Where is Brandewyne Now?

 Unfortunately, Ms. Brandewyne has disappeared from the romance genre entirely.
-In fact, I could find no information about her on the internet since the release of her last book in 2009 other than that she lives in Kansas with her son.
+In fact, I could find no information about her on the internet since the release of her last book in 2009.
+She lives in Kansas with her son.

-If any reader has any information regarding whatever happened to this amazing author, I’d love to know.
+If a reader has any information regarding whatever happened to this amazing author, please let us know!